-The Manchego is produced in the La Mancha region of Spain, which is also home to Don Quixote.
-It is made from unpasteurized sheep's milk.
-It is one of the popular cheeses from Spain, made from sheep's milk.
-It also comes under the PDO guidelines.
+The Manchego cheese is produced in the La Mancha region of Spain, which is also home to Don Quixote.
+It is made from pasteurized sheep's milk.
+It is one of the popular cheeses from Spain and comes under the PDO (DOP) guidelines.

 The traditional use of grass moulds leaves a distinctive, characteristic zigzag pattern on the Manchego cheese.
 Authentic Manchego is only made from the Manchego sheep's milk.
 Manchego cheese is made from both pasteurized and unpasteurized milk.
-The farmhouse version is produced from unpasteurized milk while the industrial version is made from pasteurized milk.
+The farmhouse version is produced from unpasteurized milk, while the industrial version is produced from pasteurized milk.
 The Corcuera family was the first to make and commercialize Manchego cheese in Castilla La Mancha.

-The rind is inedible with a distinctive, traditional herringbone basket weave pattern, pressed on it.
+The rind is inedible with a distinctive, traditional herringbone basket weave pattern.
 A typical ear wheat pattern is pressed onto the top and bottom wheels of the cheese.
-There are specific differences in Manchego cheeses, depending on their aging period.
+Manchego cheese is available in wide varieties.